Three0Dev/JS-SDK/StyleGuide.md

   - external modules
   - modules from a parent directory
   - modules from the same or a sibling's directory
-  - modules from a child's directory
+  - modules from a child's director
-    - directory import order
-      - assets
-      - components
-      - services
-      - state
-      - views
 - Group similar import together
 - Don't skip lines between import